Kluvens/Computer-Science/Networking/application-layer.md

 How to improve Page Load Time:
 - reduce content size for transfer (compression)
-- change HTTP to make better use of available bandwidth (persistent connections and pipelining)
+- change (improve) HTTP to make better use of available bandwidth (persistent connections and pipelining)
 - change HTTP to avoid repeated transfers of the same content (caching and web-proxies)
 - move content closer to the client (CDNs)